Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Eigenvector correlations from supersymmetry

 To this end, we look for a correction term $c^{n_1 n_2}_{\mu_1 \mu_2}$ such that Property~\ref{lst:AvgU4TraceH0} is retrieved when replacing $\tilde f^{n_1 n_2}_{\mu_1 \mu_2} \longrightarrow \tilde f^{n_1 n_2}_{\mu_1 \mu_2} + c^{n_1 n_2}_{\mu_1 \mu_2}$.
 At the same time, the corrected term should still possess Properties~\ref{lst:AvgU4Swap12} through~\ref{lst:AvgU4TraceH}.
 Properties~\ref{lst:AvgU4Swap12} and~\ref{lst:AvgU4SwapMuNu} limit the possible form of the correction to a function of the invariants

 In addition, the correction should be of the same order in $s$.
 Anticipating a structural similarity to the preliminary result~\eqref{eq:AvgU4Naive:f}, we thus make an ansatz of the form

 and $c_0, \ldots, c_5$ being constants, independent of all variables in~\eqref{eq:AvgU4CorrInv}.
 Property~\ref{lst:AvgU4TraceH} requires that $\sum_{n_1} c^{n_1 n_2}_{\mu_1 \mu_2} = 0$.
 Solving for $c_5$ and using the constraints that all $c_i$ should be constants, we find that $c_5 = -c_4 = c_3 = c_1/2$ and $c_2 = c_0 = 0$.
-Hence the only free variable is, \eg, the coefficient $c_1$.
+Hence the only free variable is, e.g., the coefficient $c_1$.
 Substituting this ansatz into the defining equation~\eqref{eq:AvgU4TraceH0} of Property~\ref{lst:AvgU4TraceH0}, we find that $c_1 = -1$ solves the equation.
 The correction term thus reads

 Setting $f^{n_1 n_2}_{\mu_1 \mu_2} := \tilde f^{n_1 n_2}_{\mu_1 \mu_2} + c^{n_1 n_2}_{\mu_1 \mu_2}$, we finally recover our main result for the fourth moments from Eq.~\eqref{eq:AvgU4}.
-We remark that this result also comprises, as special cases, the previous findings from Refs. \cite{nat18,ith18}, which were obtained by means of completely different approximations and under quite substantial additional restrictions.
+We remark that this result also generalizes previous findings from Refs.~\cite{nat18, ith18}, which were obtained by means of completely different approximations and under quite substantial additional restrictions.
 Yet another, and in fact more general, such approach will be elaborated in the subsequent Sec.~\ref{s4}.